Bebop and Rocksteady: Action figures

 Bebop and Rocksteady were among the first 10 action figures released by Playmates Toys in 1988.
-Rocksteady was packaged with a "Retromutagen Rifle" which was most likely modeled after a US Army M60 general purpose machine gun.
-Other accessories included a "Turtle Carver Knife" (a bowie knife), a "Manhole Cover Shield", and a removable belt with turtle shell trophies.
-Bebop was packaged with a "Turtle Shell Drill" (which resembled a power drill but with its own telescopic sight attached), a double-edged knife that resembled the Fairbairn-Sykes fighting knife, and a trashcan lid for a shield.
-Both retailed originally at $3.98 each.

-Bebop and Rocksteady saw continuous release as they were on store shelves for close to a decade from 1988 to 1995.
+Bebop and Rocksteady saw continuous release from 1988 to 1995.
 Three years later both Bebop and Rocksteady were reissued as KB Toys exclusives commemorating 10 years of the first toy line.
 The reissues have the date stamps changed from 1988 to 1998.
-Both figures were reissued again in 2009 to commemorate the 25th anniversary of Teenage Mutant Ninja Turtles franchise.
+Both figures were reissued again in 2009 to commemorate the 25th anniversary of the Teenage Mutant Ninja Turtles franchise.
 Other figure incarnations of Bebop and Rocksteady were produced for the Wacky Action, Night Ninjas, Mutant Military 2, Mutation, Smash 'em/Bash 'em, Tournament Fighters, Sewer Heroes, and Warriors of the Forgotten Sewer sub lines and in 13 in.
 "Giant" scale.
 In late 2013, figures of Bebop and Rocksteady were released for the Classic Collection toy line.